Skip to main content

 Program Requirements

-The Chaplaincy MA is open only to Latter-day Saint military chaplain candidates endorsed by the LDS Church’s Office of Military Relations.
+The Chaplaincy MA is open to chaplain candidates endorsed by the Military Relations and Chaplain Services Department of The Church of Jesus Christ of Latter-day Saints.
 The degree is designed to provide advanced preparation for service as a military chaplain.
 The core curriculum focuses primarily on the following areas of study: Religious Studies, Old Testament, New Testament, Book of Mormon, Doctrine and Covenants, Doctrines of the Restoration, Armed Forces Chaplaincy History, Christian Theology and History, World Religions and Security/Area Analysis, Pastoral Counseling, Military Ministry, Professional Standards and Ethics, and Clinical Pastoral Education.
 Chaplain candidates will conclude their program with a comprehensive oral exam and a final project.

 Requirements for Degree--Chaplain Candidates